Taloflow/is-aws-down/apps/bezos_quote_generator/README.md

 # Select the ECR repo and latest tag to create BezosQuoteGenerator service.
 # This service doesn't require any other AWS permissions

+# Using aws cli set health check to HTTP.
+The UI doesn't allow changing this.
+Without this setting, container doesn't get recycled resulting in 502 errors in about 24 hours.

+aws apprunner update-service --service-arn <arn> --health-check-configuration Protocol=HTTP,Path=/quote
 ```